donalmurtagh/migrate-2-grails3/README.md

 ### Improvements
 There are a few additional migration steps that it may be possible to automate, but I need some feedback before I can implement them.
-Check the [issue list](https://github.com/domurtag/migrate-2-grails3/issues) and contribute feedback/code if you can.
+Check the [issue list](https://github.com/domurtag/migrate-2-grails3/issues) and contribute feedback/code if possible.